It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 This idea that the Republicans are pushing social issues is absurd.

-It's a single issue, and they're tired of it, and they think that the party, the Republican Party, can't win if if if that becomes a an important campaign issue.
+It's a single issue, and they're tired of it, and they think that the party, the Republican Party, can't win if that becomes an important campaign issue.

 And the reason they think that is because the left has been so successful in corrupting the culture, folks.

-I mean, there there are there are a lot of people who are very aware that America, as they've known it, our society, culture, whatever you want to call it, is undergoing massive transformation, and not for the good, not for the betterment.
+I mean, there are a lot of people who are very aware that America, as they've known it, our society, culture, whatever you want to call it, is undergoing massive transformation and not for the good, not for the betterment.

-My estimation, the Republicans, I mean, it may be a branding problem, it may be a uh way they go about it problem, but the Republicans are not the social issues fetishes.
+In my estimation, the Republicans, I mean, it may be a branding problem, it may be a way they go about it problem, but the Republicans are not the social issues fetishes.

 It's the Democrats who are.

-It's going to end up being much more than that because it it it has to.
+It's going to end up being much more than that because it has to.

 And now it can become whatever somebody claims to want it to be.